josemarcosrf/josemarcosrf/README.md

 This allows me as an individual to be where I most like; in the mountains ⛰️ !!
 (I love hiking, climbing, cycling, canyoning, alpinism... and any mountains sport other than skiing).

-As a CTO and startup owner thi opens the door to all the wonderful talented people around the entire globe!
+As a CTO and startup owner this opens the door to all the wonderful talented people around the entire globe!

 #### Github stats 📊